codeurjc-students/2025-MyMLB/README.md

 **So that:** The team´s data remains up to date.

 #### Acceptance Criteria
+- An admin-only section must be available for this operation.
 - The admin must be able to edit the following fields:
   - Number of Wins.
   - Number of Losses.